Abu Ghraib torture and prisoner abuse: Iraqi response

 The news website AsiaNews quoted Yahia Said, an Iraqi scholar at the London School of Economics, as saying: "The reception [of the news about Abu Ghraib] was surprisingly low-key in Iraq.
 Part of the reason was that rumors and tall stories, as well as true stories, about abuse, mass rape, and torture in the jails and in coalition custody have been going round for a long time.
-So compared to what people have been talking about here the pictures are quite benign.
+So, compared to what people have been talking about here the pictures are quite benign.
 There's nothing unexpected.
-In fact what most people are asking is: why did they come up now?
+In fact, what most people are asking is: why did they come up now?
 People in Iraq are always suspecting that there's some scheming going on, some agenda in releasing the pictures at this particular point."
 CNN reporter Ben Wedeman reported that Iraqi reaction to George W. Bush's apology for the Abu Ghraib abuses was "mixed": "Some people react[ed] positively, saying that he's come out, he's dealing frankly and openly with the problem and that he has said that those involved in the abuse will be punished.
-On the other hand, there are many others who says it simply isn't enough, that they—many people noted that there was not a frank apology from the president for this incident.
+On the other hand, there are many others who say it simply isn't enough, that they—many people noted that there was not a frank apology from the president for this incident.
 And, in fact, I have a Baghdad newspaper with me right now from—it's called 'Dar-es-Salaam.'
 That's from the Islam Iraqi Islamic Party.
 It says that an apology is not enough for the torture ... of Iraqi prisoners."

 General Stanley McChrystal, who held several command positions in the Iraq and Afghanistan wars, said that, "In my experience, we found that nearly every first-time jihadist claimed Abu Ghraib had first jolted him into action."
 He also said that, "mistreating detainees would discredit us. ...
 The pictures [from] Abu Ghraib represented a setback for America's efforts in Iraq.
 Simultaneously undermining U.S. domestic confidence in the way in which America was operating, and creating or reinforcing negative perceptions worldwide of American values, it fueled violence".

-On May 7, 2004, Nick Berg, an American businessman who went to Iraq after the U.S. invasion, was captured and decapitated on video by the Islamist militant organization al-Ansars in response to Abu Ghraib.